Roibeard-Ruadhan/alcohol-free-ireland/README.md

-# Alcoholic Free Social Drinks Ireland
+# Alcohol Free Social Drinks Ireland

 ## About
 This website was setup to provide a platform for people who are considering taking a break from alcohol & those who don't drink alcohol.
 It allows people to freely share their experiences with a non-alcoholic drink lifestyle & leaves open a comments space for curious people to interact.